Key Financial Figures

 |I. CMVP/LEVL (B/E)||102%|

-Breakdown of property portfolio securing NAMA loans – by region and asset type
+Breakdown of property portfolio securing NAMA loans – by location and asset type